5 Day Kakadu and Katherine Photography Tour

 B = Breakfast / L = Lunch / D = Dinner

-This itinerary can be changed to suit your requirements, interests and time frame.
+This itinerary can be changed to suit your requirements, time frame and interests, such as wildlife photography.

 We can also include the services and instruction during the trip, from a professional photographer, at your request.